 If you take more than the recommended amount of Topamax

 Call your doctor right away if you believe you’ve taken too much Topamax.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 (or your local emergency number) or go to the nearest emergency room.

 Topamax isn’t known to cause dependence or withdrawal.
-(With withdrawal, a person may experience side effects after stopping a drug that their body has become dependent on.)
+(With dependence, the body needs the drug to function as it typically does.
+And with withdrawal, a person may experience side effects after stopping a drug that their body has become dependent on.)

 If you want to stop Topamax, talk with your doctor.
 They can discuss how to gradually stop taking the drug.